Guardant Health, Inc. [GH] – it’s time to buy. Check out key Indicators

 Fundamental Analysis of Guardant Health, Inc. [GH]

-Turning to investigate this organization’s capital structure, Guardant Health, Inc. [GH] has generated a Total Debt to Total Equity ratio of 1.56.
-Similarly, its Total Debt to Total Capital is 1.54, while its Total Debt to Total Assets stands at 1.29.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is -74.29, and its Long-Term Debt to Total Capital is 1.54.

-The Enterprise Value to Sales for this firm is now 36.65, and its Total Debt to Enterprise Value stands at 0.01.
-Guardant Health, Inc. [GH] has a Price to Book Ratio of 6.68.
+The Enterprise Value to Sales for this firm is now 36.80.
+Guardant Health, Inc. [GH] has a Price to Book Ratio of 9.23.

-Shifting the focus to workforce efficiency, Guardant Health, Inc. [GH] earns $199,645 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 3.74 and its Total Asset Turnover is 0.19.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 9.80 and its Current Ratio is 9.99.
+Similarly, this company’s Total Asset Turnover is 0.28.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 8.00 and its Current Ratio is 8.21.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

 Conclusion: Is Guardant Health, Inc. [GH] a Reliable Buy?